universalbit-dev/universalbit-dev/ann/readme.md

 ##### [Support UniversalBit Project](https://github.com/universalbit-dev/universalbit-dev/tree/main/support) -- [Disambiguation](https://en.wikipedia.org/wiki/Wikipedia:Disambiguation) -- [Bash Reference Manual](https://www.gnu.org/software/bash/manual/html_node/index.html) -- [Join Mastodon](https://mastodon.social/invite/wTHp2hSD) -- [Website](https://www.universalbit.it/) -- [Content Delivery Network](https://universalbitcdn.it/)

+-- copilot explain

+The ArduinoANN.ino file implements an artificial neural network (ANN) for the Arduino platform.
+Here's a breakdown of its structure and functionality:

+1. **Header and Includes**:
+   - The file begins with a comment header describing the project.
+   - It includes the `math.h` library for mathematical functions.

+2. **Network Configuration**:
+   - Constants define the configuration of the neural network, including the number of patterns, input nodes, hidden nodes, output nodes, learning rate, momentum, initial weight maximum, and success threshold.
+   - Arrays `Input` and `Target` are defined to hold input patterns and their corresponding target outputs.

+3. **Variables**:
+   - Various variables are declared for indices, training cycles, errors, accumulators, and weights.
+   - Arrays for hidden layer activations, output activations, weight changes, and deltas are also declared.

+4. **Setup Function**:
+   - Initializes the serial communication.
+   - Seeds the random number generator.
+   - Prepares the randomized indices for training patterns.

+5. **Loop Function**:
+   - **Initialization**:
+     - Initializes hidden and output weights with random values.
+     - Initializes the weight change arrays to zero.
+   - **Training**:
+     - The main training loop runs for a large number of cycles.
+     - Randomizes the order of training patterns.
+     - For each pattern, computes hidden and output layer activations.
+     - Calculates output errors and backpropagates these errors to adjust weights.
+     - Every 1000 cycles, it reports the current state to the terminal.
+     - Terminates training if the error rate falls below the success threshold.

+6. **toTerminal Function**:
+   - Outputs the current state of the network to the terminal, including input patterns, target outputs, and the computed outputs.

+This code essentially trains a simple feedforward neural network using backpropagation on predefined patterns, adjusting weights to minimize the error between actual and target outputs.

 ---

 * clone project: